nook-io/python-yapily/docs/Type.md

 # Type

-The type of sca method available for the user
+The `SCA` method type available for the user

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------